eiffel-wrap-c/WrapC/Readme.md

 ## WrapC Status
 Wrap C is a new version of an old project named [EWG](http://www.sourceforge.net/projects/ewg).
-It was updated to use the latest Eiffel version. `WrapC` generates Eiffel wrappers using inline externals whenever is possible.
-Updated callback code generation to usign agent to register Eiffel feature to be called after a callback.
-Updated framework to automate building libraries and applications that use Wrap_c.
+It was updated to use the latest Eiffel version.
+WrapC generates Eiffel wrappers using inline externals whenever is possible.
+Updated callback code generation to use an agent to register the Eiffel feature to be called after a callback.
+Updated framework to automate building libraries and applications that use WrapC.

 ### Current Features